web-extend/web-extend/docs/guide/essentials/browsers.md

 ## Browser Startup

-WebExtend automatically opens the appropriate browser when running development or preview commands:
+Bext automatically opens the appropriate browser when running development or preview commands:

 ```shell
 # Development mode with auto-open